cogrpar/QCPUWare.github.io/docs.md

 ```
 Price(v0, v1, v2, v3) = (1 * v0) + (5 * v1) + (4 * v2) + (7 * v3) - (v0 * v0) + (2 * v0 * v1) - (v1 * v1) - (v1 * v1 * v1) + (3 * v1 * v1 * v2) - (3 * v1 * v2 * v2) + (v2 * v2 * v2)
 ```
 Now we need to look at our variable domains.
 In order for the QCPU-Ware function extreme solvers to work, the variables must have finite domains.
 Right now, our variables actually have infinite domains, because they have no upper limit.
 We will need to set an arbitrary upper bound for each of the variable domains.
+In other words, we need to estimate an upper limit for each of the variable domains.
+The upper bounds should be high enough that the optimal configuration of all of the variables should fall beneath it.
+For the party hats variable (H), and the gift baskets variable (G), a good upper bound would be the maximum number of those items for which the coupons still apply.
+That is because the coupons help to lower the price, and it would make sense for the optimal configuration of all of the variables to be a configuration in which the coupons apply.